saravana-devx/EduCrew/Readme.md

 ### 3. Environment Variables

-Create a `.env` file in the client folder of the project and add the following environment variables:
+Create a `.env` file in the server folder of the project and add the following environment variables:

 ```